TopiaryTigerReddit/trans-people-matter/README.md

 # Want to contribute?
 I welcome pull requests!
 I'm not much of a front-end developer, so if anyone wants to help make the site look a little nicer, that would be fantastic.
 Feel free to file an issue as well.
-This will help give an idea of where to take development from here.
+This will help give an idea of where to take development from here

 # Local development
 1) Clone the repo